 Being a small town, Jean does not have a public transit system used by locals to get to and from work.

-The percentage of people in Jean who are college-educated is somewhat higher than the average US community of 21.84%: 25.71% of adults in Jean have at least a bachelor's degree.
+The overall education level of Jean is somewhat higher than in the average US city of 21.84%: 25.71% of adults 25 and older in the town have at least a bachelor's degree.

 The per capita income in Jean in 2022 was $64,734, which is wealthy relative to Nevada and the nation.
 This equates to an annual income of $258,936 for a family of four.
 However, Jean contains both very wealthy and poor people as well.